 Feature walls are covered in intricate "crinkled concrete" designed by the studio.
 The texture is made with three-inch (seven-centimetre) grooves from elastic liners, moulded from metal sheets and covered in concrete.

 The wall texture offers acoustical qualities along the cast-in-place reinforced concrete walls.

 Other materials inside are cherry wood and ebonized ash wood floors, and walls of white stained board form concrete or raw concrete with a matte seal.
 Performance spaces have douglas fir and Marley wood floors, and cherrywood doors and cabinetry.

 Large windows are positioned on the upper portions of the pavilions, providing views deep through the subterranean interiors.

 "Through etching the glass, and sandwiching translucent white films between layers, luminous surfaces diffuse light deep into the interior, and glow outward at night," said the firm.

 Landscape design was carried out by New York firm Edmund D Hollander and includes a grove of 35 gingko trees – a reference to John F Kennedy's service as the 35th president of the US.

-A mahogany deck accesses the reflection pool, and built with the same wood on Kennedy's sinking PT boat during his service in world war two as a navy lieutenant.
+A mahogany deck accesses the reflection pool.
+It is built with the same wood from Kennedy’s sinking PT boat, which he used during his service as a navy lieutenant in world war two.

 A new pedestrian bridge built as part of Steven Holl Architects' addition connects the Kennedy Center directly to the Potomac River.
 The walkway accesses a nearby path and connects to the cultural centre to the capital city's Georgetown neighbourhood.